 How To Make Garlicky Kale

-This recipe is really easy to make and there are just a few steps!
+This recipe is easy to make and only takes a few steps.

-- Start by adding a little bit of oil to a pan and then add in your onion and cook until browned and softened.
+- Start by adding a bit of oil to a pan, add in your onion, and cook until browned and softened.

-- Add in your beans, kale and lemon juice, season with salt and pepper and cook until everything is heated though.
-I don’t like to cook my kale too much, I like it to hold it’s texture and have a little bite to it, but it is totally up to you how much you cook yours!
+- Add in your beans, kale, and lemon juice, season with salt and pepper, and cook until everything is heated through.
+I don’t like to cook my kale too much; I like it to hold its texture and have a little bite to it, but by all means, cook yours to your preference.

 Suggestions On How To Enjoy Your Garlicky Kale and White Beans

-- Honestly, I usually end up just standing over the pan with a fork and eating it that way because it’s so good!
+- Straight from the pan – I usually end up standing over the pan with a fork and eating it that way because it’s so good!

-- On Toast – Sometimes I will make some good sourdough toast with a little vegan butter and then top it with the garlicky kale, white beans and lemon mixture.
+- On Toast – Sometimes, I’ll make some good sourdough toast with a little vegan butter and then top it with the garlicky kale, white beans, and lemon mixture.
 It’s great for breakfast or lunch.

-- With Rice – Another way I like to eat my garlicky kale is in a bowl with some rice.
-It helps make it more of a meal that is great for lunch or dinner.
+- With Rice – I also like to eat my garlicky kale in a bowl with some rice.
+It helps make it a great meal for lunch or dinner.

 How would you eat this Garlicky Kale with White Beans and Lemon?